List of churches in Nyborg Municipality: Refsvindinge Church

 Refsvindinge Church is located in Refsvindinge.
 It is the only national church in Refsvindinge Parish.
 The church has a churchyard with a cemetery.

-The church was built between 1150–1200.
+The church was built between 1150 and 1200.

 Skellerup Church

 Skellerup Church is located in Skellerup.
 It is the only national church in Skellerup Parish.
 The church has a churchyard with a cemetery.

-The church was built between 1150–1200.
+The church was built between 1150 and 1200.

 The baptismal font is from 1666.

 Steengårds Church

 Steengårds Church is located in Nyborg State Prison in Nyborg.
 It is one of two national churches in Nyborg Parish.
 The church is located inside the prison, and is not open to the public, unlike other national churches.

 Steengårds Church, and the Churches in Nyborg State Prison, are located in Nyborg Prison in Nyborg.
-Two chapels were built, along with the prison, in 1912-1913, though both were quickly put out of use after another church was built in 1923.
-Attending church on sundays was mandatory, unless the prisoners could document that they followed another church.
+Two chapels were built, along with the prison, in 1912–1913, though both were quickly put out of use after another church was built in 1923.
+Attending church on Sundays was mandatory, unless the prisoners could document that they followed another church.
 In 1933 it was no longer mandatory, and attending church became optional and a service to the prisoners.
-A praying room for the prison's muslims was established in 2004.
+A praying room for the prison's Muslims was established in 2004.
 Also in 2004, the old church was no longer in use and a former gym was turned into a series of other rooms, including the current church.
 The church's altar painting from around 2002 was painted by Tove Lorentzen.